 Answer questions and see how you rank against other players.Play Now

-Born in Jerusalem on June 9, 1981, Natalie (Hershlag) Portman grew up on Long Island and began modeling at age 11.
-Her acclaimed movie debut was in The Professional (1994), and she was cast as Queen Amidala in the Star Wars prequels.
+Born in Israel in 1981, actress Natalie Portman grew up on Long Island, New York, and began modeling at age 11.
+Her film debut was in The Professional (1994), and she was cast as Queen Amidala in the Star Wars prequels.
 While continuing her career,

 Portman earned a degree in psychology from Harvard.
-Portman won the 2010 Best Actress Oscar for playing a troubled dancer in Black Swan.
-In August 2012, she married dancer Benjamin Millepied, with whom she has a 14-month-old son, Aleph.
+She then won the 2010 Best Actress Oscar for her role as a troubled dancer in Black Swan.
+In 2012, she married dancer Benjamin Millepied.
+The couple has a son, Aleph.

 Natalie Portman was born on June 9, 1981 in Jerusalem, Israel.
 While she was a toddler, Portman's parents immigrated to the United States.
 Initially they resided in Washington D.C., and finally settled in Long Island, New York, where Natalie attended Syosset High School.